Byoung49/Projects/README.md

     or "How do I join the debate club?", and UniBuddy responds with relevant information, all while adhering to a friendly tone, using string transformation methods to ensure the responses feel personalised and engaging.

+# Text Based Slot Machine
+in this project i have focussed on using as many of the fundemetal skills within python as possible in order to create a simple text based slot machine. the user inputs a deposit amount and bets a user defined amount on 1, 2 or 3 lines. the output then tracks winnings, money bet, and total money left over. if the user is to quit the game then the user will be shown the amount that they left the game with.